 Transmission Electron Microscopy (TEM) is capable of providing very high resolution images down to a level of several Angstroms (~ 0.19nm).
 The study of nano-scale morphological and chemical features in cells or different materials down to near atomic levels is possible.

-Time of Flight Secondary Ion Mass Spectrometry (ToF-SIMS) is a highly sensitive surface analytical method that describes the chemical character of a substrate surface.
-Solid surfaces can be analysed by a time of flight mass spectrometer to describe the surface chemistry of the specimen in question.
+Secondary Ion Mass Spectrometry (SIMS) is a highly sensitive surface analytical method that describes the chemical character of a presented substrate surface in 3D.
+Solid surfaces can be analysed by either a high mass resolution Orbitrap analyser or a high imaging resolution time of flight (ToF) analyser on the new HybridSIMS instrument.
+Combined this offers complete information and versatility in determining the surface chemistry of the specimen in question.

 Measuring the contact angle of a liquid on a solid surface allows quantification of the wettability (how a liquid spreads).
 This can in turn be used to investigate the energetics of an interface.

 X-ray photoelectron spectroscopy (XPS) is a surface analysis technique that qualifies and quantifies the elemental composition and chemical state of a material.

 X-ray Computed Tomography (CT) is a non-invasive, non-destructive imaging technique permitting the visualisation and quantification of the interior structure of an object in three dimensions.
 Micro-CT generates cross-sections with pixel sizes in the micrometre range for high resolution imaging.

 Liquid Chromatography-Mass Spectrometry (LC-MS) is a versatile and highly sensitive analytical technique for the quantification and qualification of small molecular weight compounds in a diverse range of samples.

 Fluorescent nanosensors are spherical probes composed of an inert matrix with nanometre sized dimensions that selectively respond to stimuli in their surroundings to transduce fluorescence signals to a detector.